 The angelic Maltese only has one official color, and that is sheer white.
-Some Malteses have lemon white or light tan colored ears, but according to the breed standard, this is not desirable.
-This means that all Malteses lose hair at the same rate and have the same grooming schedule, no matter what color their ears are.
+Some Maltese have lemon white or light tan colored ears, but according to the breed standard, this is not desirable.
+This means that all Maltese lose hair at the same rate and have the same grooming schedule, no matter what color their ears are.

 Maltese Shedding Frequency

 As you already know, the Maltese doesn’t technically shed.
 He just loses a little bit of hair.
 Because he doesn’t get ready for different seasons, he loses hair lightly throughout the year.
 Instead, his hair keeps growing, which is why it grows to the floor.
 Once it reaches its full length, which is just to his ankles, it will stop, and his body will get ready to push it out.

 The hair that he loses will most likely fall back into his coat, and it won’t be until you brush or bathe him that you’ll see the hair that he has lost.
 This is a significant appeal factor of the Maltese in that tufts of dog hair around the home are minimal.
 If you aren’t a fan of dog hair, the Maltese and other hypoallergenic dogs will make an excellent choice for you.

 Hypoallergenic dogs are those that are lower shedding who are more suited to humans with slight dog allergies.
 This is because, like the Maltese, they do not have the underlayer that holds onto dander.
 Dander is the collection of old hair, body oils, dead skin, and dust.
 It is dander that causes allergic reactions.